daniel5gh/blog/_posts/2015-03-07-python-qt-event-handling-coroutines.markdown

 send or throw the result.
 Both send and throw on a generator returns the next yielded task.
-And this new task eventually makes Qt call us (the `execute` function) with `input_` again and so the chain continues until a `StopIteration` is thrown, ie. no more tasks are yielded from the coroutine.
+And this new task eventually makes Qt call us (the `execute` function) with `input_` again and so the chain continues until a `StopIteration` is thrown, i.e. no more tasks are yielded from the coroutine.

 How is that for some flow control bending!? (did I mention minds as well?)